Do masks offer protection from new virus? It depends

 Respilon, a Czech company that makes its “nanofiber” masks in China, sold 700,000 of them last year worldwide.
 Since last week, it received orders for 7 million more.
 The problem: It cannot make any because the Chinese government extended the Lunar New Year holiday in a bid to contain the virus’ spread.

 In Taiwan, where the holiday is over, factories are up and running.
-Premier Su said the government had already distributed 23 million masks and that Taiwan will be able to produce 4 million more a day.
+Premier Su Tseng-chang said the government had already distributed 23 million masks and that Taiwan will be able to produce 4 million more a day.

 A mask factory in Shanghai has gone into overdrive despite the holiday.